 Let's have a quick look at how a load test looks like now.

-The settings inside the panel named "Load" are the variables I mentioned earlier.
-You can actually ask the program to create a dummy file of a specified size, which will then be used in the simulated upload/download sessions.
+The settings inside the dialog named "Load Settings" are the variables I mentioned earlier.
+You can also ask the program to create a dummy file of a specified size (or you can select your own), which will then be used in the simulated upload/download sessions.

 Here are those same reports.
 But this time, I configured my JSCAPE MFT Server to automatically PGP encrypt each file that got uploaded and then to automatically send me an email notifying me of each upload/encryption.